Engines of Creation: Nanosystems (1992)

 Drexler's 1992 book, Nanosystems: molecular machinery, manufacturing, and computation is a technical treatment of similar material.
 Nanosystems addresses chemical, thermodynamic, and other constraints on nanotechnology and manufacturing.

 Engines of Creation 2.0 (2007)

-An updated version of the book, Engines of Creation 2.0, which includes more recent papers and publications, was published as a free ebook on February 8, 2007.
+An updated version of the book, Engines of Creation 2.0, which includes more recent papers and publications, was published as a free ebook by WOWIO in February 2007.
+Its additions include an author’s retrospective, Feynman’s 1959 lecture, advice to aspiring nanotechnologists, two technical papers, and the Drexler–Smalley debate with commentary by Ray Kurzweil.

+In the new author’s letter, Drexler argues that self-replicating assemblers are unnecessarily complex and inefficient, favoring desktop-scale manufacturing systems.

 Reception

+Reviewing the book in 1986, Terence Monmaney contrasted Drexler’s confidence in nanotechnology with earlier failed technological predictions, such as nuclear power being too cheap to meter.

-The book and the theories it presents have been the subject of some controversy.
-Scientists such as Nobel Laureate Richard Smalley and renowned chemist George M. Whitesides have been particularly critical.
+Scientists such as Nobel Laureate Richard Smalley and chemist George M. Whitesides have been particularly critical.
 Smalley has engaged in open debate with Drexler, attacking the views presented for what he considered both the dubious nature of the science behind them, and the misleading effect on the public's view of nanotechnology.

+In a 1999 article in Time, Michael Krantz wrote that "Drexler’s idea was initially dismissed as science fiction, but even skeptics admit that, unlike time travel and warp drives, nothing about it actually violates the laws of physics."
+Krantz suggested that "Great leaps forward come from thinking outside the box.
+Drexler may be remembered as the man who saw how to build a whole new box."

+The work has been credited with helping to popularize the concept of nanotechnology.